In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 C) Language volunteers

-Literacy Houses also cater to volunteers interested in helping people with low literacy skills to improve their basic skills.
+Literacy Houses also cater to volunteers interested in helping people with low literacy skills to improve their essential skills.
 This is a responsible task, and it is important that volunteers realize what they are signing up for.
 A Language Volunteer Checker (Taalvrijwilligerscheck) is available for volunteers who wish to determine whether this is something they’d like to pursue.
 This tool shows three situations which each give an impression of what it is like to work with people from different backgrounds.

 Training for language volunteers